tewarid/tewarid.github.io/_posts/2016/2016-04-26-make-things-smart-with-homekit-and-raspberry-pi.md

 ---
 # Make things smart with HomeKit and Raspberry Pi

 As an avid iOS user I have been keen on using [HomeKit](https://developer.apple.com/homekit/).
-That's when I read about a new - and currently free - HomeKit app in the iOS App Store called [Hesperus](https://itunes.apple.com/us/app/hesperus/id969348892?mt=8).
+That's when I read about a new - and currently free - HomeKit app in the iOS App Store called [Hesperus](https://9to5mac.com/2016/04/22/hesperus-homekit-iphone-app/).
 I don't have a HomeKit compatible thing at home, but a quick internet search revealed that I could run a HomeKit compatible service called [homebridge](https://www.npmjs.com/package/homebridge) on a Raspberry Pi.
 This post only goes so far as configuring a fictitious light bulb plugin that can be controlled remotely.

 ## Setup Raspberry Pi Image

-I decided to download a headless (console-only) version of Raspbian called [RASPBIAN JESSIE LITE](https://www.raspberrypi.org/downloads/raspbian/).
-Instructions for setting up an SD card appropriately can be [found here](https://www.raspberrypi.org/documentation/installation/installing-images/README.md).
+I decided to download a [console-only LITE version](https://www.raspberrypi.com/software/operating-systems/) of Raspbian.
+Instructions for setting up an SD card appropriately can be [found here](https://www.raspberrypi.com/documentation/computers/getting-started.html).
 I [use Win32 Disk Imager on Windows to write images]({% link _posts/2011/2011-06-27-write-ubuntu-image-file-to-sd-card-on-windows.md %}).

 I didn't want to use an HDMI display with the Raspberry Pi, and wanted to power it using my laptop.
 I have used a USB to serial adapter to do that [in the past]({% link _posts/2014/2014-07-21-sparkfun-ftdi-basic-with-raspberry-pi.md %}).
 This time, I went with the USB Serial TTL cable from Adafruit, as described [in this lesson](https://learn.adafruit.com/adafruits-raspberry-pi-lesson-5-using-a-console-cable).
 That done, I was able to power up and login to the Raspberry Pi using a serial terminal.
 I tend to use screen on Linux or Mac OS X